sbeaumont/od-info/docs/barracks-spy-refinement-spec.md

 ## Two Strength Calculations

 ### Current Strength (new)
-What they have *right now*:
+What they have *right now*, calculated from BS data adjusted for elapsed time:
-- Home units (with refined estimates)
+- Home units (refined estimates from multiple BS observations)
+- Training units that have arrived since BS (exact - training is not fuzzed)
-- Units that have already returned
+- Returning units that have arrived since BS (refined estimates)

 Does NOT include:
-- Training units (12 ticks away)
+- Training units still in queue
 - Units still returning

+The calculation accounts for BS age: if a BS is 3 ticks old, training in ticks 1-3 has arrived, and returning in ticks 1-3 has arrived.

 Use case: "Can I hit them right now?"